glue-viz/glue/doc/architecture.rst

 The typical lifecycle of these objects is as follows:

- * An empty DataCollection object is created, and connected to a Hub.
+ * An empty DataCollection object is created, and automatically connected to a Hub.
  * Data are added to the data collection
  * Several clients register to the hub, and subscribe to particular types of messages.